DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/12-18 Marketing Materials Meeting Notes.md

 - With the enemies we have right now, it might be best to remove them and hold off on actually depicting them.
 	- Instead, we could have like hands or magic to fill the space
+- Maybe have Mikel's skybox as a background of the image
+- Maybe like a brick background from one of the levels